cpsamtec/virtuin/DOCUMENTATION.md

  and tools you like as long as they are supported by docker.

 In short, you will provide a docker compose file and a list of tasks to be executed.
-*Tasks* are your programs executables in a running container, ready to be run with specified arguments and environment variables.
-Virtuin will handle ensuring the appropriate containers are running.
+*Tasks* are your programs executables in a running service, ready to be run with specified arguments and environment variables.
+Virtuin will handle ensuring the appropriate docker services are running.
 It will then display the list of tasks and information for an operator to utilize.

 To begin a new Virtuin project make sure you have the following installed